-We are of the opinion that the discussion of United States federal income tax matters contained in the prospectus forming part of the Registration Statement under the heading "Material U.S. Federal Income Tax Consequences" and in the section entitled "Risks Related to Our Common Stock" under the heading "The U.S. federal income tax consequences of the cancellation of the depositary shares are not specifically addressed by applicable law", to the extent such sections state matters of law or legal conclusions, and subject to the qualifications and limitations set forth therein, represent our opinion of the material U.S. federal income tax consequences of the ownership and disposition of the Company's Depositary Shares and common stock to a U.S. holder and a non-U.S. holder, as defined in the Material U.S. Federal Income Tax Consequences section.
+The discussion of United States federal income tax matters contained in the prospectus forming part of the Registration Statement under the heading "Material U.S. Federal Income Tax Consequences" and in the section entitled "Risks Related to Our Common Stock" under the heading "The U.S. federal income tax consequences of the cancellation of the depositary shares are not specifically addressed by applicable law", to the extent such sections state matters of law or legal conclusions, and subject to the qualifications and limitations set forth therein, represent our opinion of the material U.S. federal income tax consequences of the ownership and disposition of MagnaChip's Depositary Shares and common stock to a U.S. holder and a non-U.S. holder, as defined in the "Material U.S. Federal Income Tax Consequences" section.